binkley/kotlin-rational/README.md

 create a demo program.
 Use `./run.sh` or `./batect run` to run the demo.

-[Batect](https://batect.dev/) works "out of the box", however, an important optimization is to avoid redownloading plugins and dependencies from within a Docker container.
+[Batect](https://batect.dev/) works "out of the box", however, an important optimization is to avoid re-downloading plugins and dependencies from within a Docker container.

 This shares Maven plugin and dependency downloads with the Docker container run